-*I received a copy of this from the publisher and was under no obligation to provide a positive review.
-4.5 stars
+*I purchased this book and was under no obligation to provide a positive review.
+3.5 stars

 She faces dangerous situations all the time…